Procedural Design Systems: How Sailop Generates Infinite Palettes

 sailop generate --seed "client-acme-rebrand"

-sailop generate --seed "hackathon-demo"The seed is hashed into a deterministic random number generator (using a variant of SFC32).
-This RNG feeds every decision in the generation pipeline.
-Same seed, same sequence of "random" numbers, same design system.
+sailop generate --seed "hackathon-demo"The seed is hashed into a deterministic RNG (a variant of SFC32).
+That RNG drives every decision in the pipeline.
+Same seed, same sequence of "random" numbers, same output — down to the last hex.

 // Simplified seed-to-RNG pipeline